 Mean score of companies in the Maritime Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 BIMCO, headquartered in Denmark (DK), currently does not report any carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
 This lack of data suggests that BIMCO may not have established formal commitments to reduce carbon emissions or may not publicly disclose such information at this time.
 In the context of the maritime industry, where BIMCO operates, there is a growing emphasis on sustainability and climate action.
-Many organisations within this sector are increasingly adopting science-based targets and engaging in initiatives to mitigate their environmental impact.
-However, without specific emissions data or commitments from BIMCO, it is unclear how they align with these industry trends.
-As the maritime sector continues to evolve towards more sustainable practices, it remains to be seen how BIMCO will address its carbon footprint and climate responsibilities in the future.
+Many organisations within this sector are increasingly adopting science-based targets and engaging in initiatives aimed at reducing greenhouse gas emissions.
+However, without specific commitments or data from BIMCO, it remains unclear how they align with these industry trends.